|

 heated exchange about Itaka's useless search for Anubell's

 Tear.
-They are interrupted by
+They are interrupted by and .

 To Itaka's shock, she learns that